 Is Kinetic Watch Durable

-If you’re not familiar with kinetic watches, you may wonder whether they are durable or not.
+How long do kinetic watches last?
+If you’re not familiar with kinetic watches, you may wonder whether kinetic watches are any good.
 Like any other type of watches, kinetic watches are durable and reliable.
 The capacitor doesn’t wear out.
 It can serve you for your lifetime with the simple calibration to keep it top of its condition.
 The calibration of the capacitor needs to be done every 10 years.

 Maintenance of a Kinetic Watch